jonathom/detect_deforestation/README.md

 <img src="main_files/figure-markdown_github/zoom-gapfill-input-1.png" width="50%" /><img src="main_files/figure-markdown_github/zoom-gapfill-input-2.png" width="50%" /><img src="main_files/figure-markdown_github/zoom-gapfill-input-3.png" width="50%" /><img src="main_files/figure-markdown_github/zoom-gapfill-input-4.png" width="50%" />

-Just to see what the Gapfill algorithm is capable of achieving, observe what it yields when letting `iMax` default to inifity.
+Just to see what the Gapfill algorithm is capable of achieving, observe what it yields when letting `iMax` default to infity.
 This allows the function to endlessly increase the neighbourhood for predicting `NA` values, resulting in an image with no cloud gaps whatsoever (as long as some input pixels are given, gapfill can not fill empty images).